aghon/CompilerDesign/textbook/background.md

 ### What is a stack?

-A stack is a data structure that holds values for tokens, nonterminals and semantic symbols. ### What is a bag?
+A stack is a data structure that holds values representing tokens, nonterminals, and semantic symbols from the grammar.

+### What is a bag?
 An unordered, possibly infinite, collection of objects.

 Examples: